coda/packs-sdk/docs/guides/advanced/authentication.md

 ## Authentication types

 Coda supports a fixed set of authentication types which cover the most common patterns that APIs use.
-It's not possible to implement a completely custom authentication scheme, as Coda alone has access to the user's credentials.
+In addition you can define your own form of [custom token authentication](#custom-tokens) to support more complex scenarios.
+It's not possible to write completely custom authentication code however, as Coda alone has access to the user's credentials.
 If your API's authentication needs can't be met by any of these types please [contact support][support].

 The sections below will cover some of the most common types of authentication, and you can see the full set in the [`AuthenticationType`][AuthenticationType] enum.